paoloitaliani/Text-Classification/README.md

 ## Data Cleaning

-One import step when we deal with textual data is the data cleaning process, that basically it aims to delete all the elements of a document that are not useful for the analysis.
+One important step when we deal with textual data is the data cleaning process, basically it aims to delete all the elements of a document that are not useful for the analysis.
 Let's take a look how our documents look with an example:

 ```python
 >>> df["text"][1]